Sapa Inca: Distinction symbols

-The Inca was divinized, both in their actions and their emblems.
-In public he carried the topayauri (scepter), ushno (golden throne), suntur páucar (feathered pike), and the mascaipacha (royal insignia) commonly carried in a llauto (headband), otherwise, the mascapaicha could also be carried on an amachana chuku (military helmet).
+The Inca was divinized both in their actions and their emblems.
+In public he carried the topayauri ("scepter"), ushno (golden throne), suntur páucar (feathered pike), and the mascapaicha (royal insignia) commonly carried in a llauto (headband), otherwise, the mascapaicha could also be carried on an amachana chuku (military helmet).
 In religious ceremonies he was accompanied by the sacred white flame, the napa, covered with a red blanket and adorned with gold earrings.
 With textiles representing a form of status and wealth, it has been speculated that the Sapa Inca never wore the same clothes twice.
 The community even revered the Sapa after his death, mummifying him and frequently visiting his tomb to "consult" him on pressing affairs.

 Pre-Conquest Sapa Incas

 First dynasty

 Little is known of the rulers of the first dynasty of Sapa Incas.
 Evidently, they were affiliated with the Hurin moiety and their rule did not extend beyond the Kingdom of Cusco.
 Their origins are tied to the mythical establishment of Cusco and are shrouded in the later foundation myth.
-The dynasty was supposedly founded by Manco Cápac, considered the son of the Sun god Inti.
+The dynasty was supposedly founded by Manco Cápac, who is considered the son of the Sun god Inti in Inca mythology.

 As a rough guide to the later reputation of the early Sapa Incas, in later years capac meant warlord and sinchi meant leader.

 Second dynasty

 The second dynasty was affiliated with the Hanan moiety and was founded under Inca Roca, the son of the last Hurin Sapa Inca, Cápac Yupanqui.
 After Cápac Yupanqui's death, another of his sons, Inca Roca's half-brother Quispe Yupanqui, was intended to succeed him.
 However, the Hanan revolted and installed Inca Roca instead.

 Ninan Cuyochi, who was Inca for only a few days in 1527, is sometimes left off the list of Sapa Incas because news of his death from smallpox arrived in Cusco very shortly after he was declared Sapa Inca.
 He had witnessed the death of his father Huayna Cápac.
-The death of Ninan, the presumed heir, led to the Inca Civil War between Huáscar and Atahualpa, a weakness that the Spanish exploited when they conquered the Inca Empire.
+The death of Ninan, the presumed heir, led to the Inca Civil War between Huáscar and Atahualpa, a weakness that the conquistadors exploited when they conquered the Inca Empire.